syedsohanahmed/Flutter-Roadmap-and-Resources-Guide/README.md

 ### 🏃‍♂️ Let's Begin!

 Its more like a mix of Roadmap and Resource.
-So, that if you are a complete beginner you will have something to jump to :)
+So, that if you are a complete beginner you will have something to start with :)

 ## 🎯 Confusion Regarding Dart

 A lot of people think ask whether we need to learn **Dart** before starting flutter or not?
 My opinion is:

-- If you are new programmer, you must the knowledge of OOP and Stack in Data structure will be a plus!
+- If you are new programmer, you must have the knowledge of OOP and Stack in Data structure will be a plus!
 - Otherwise, there is no need to learn Dart specifically its quite similar to Java/C++/C# so you will keep getting it on the way :)

 <p align="center">